 If you have listed the University of St. Thomas as a school to receive your FAFSA data, we will receive an electronic file with the results of your FAFSA approximately one week after you file the FAFSA online or three to six weeks after you file the paper FAFSA.
 We will review your FAFSA and, if necessary, may need the following:

 - Verification of income and family size

 - Verification of selective service registration

-Once we have determined that we have accurate information from the FAFSA, St. Thomas will determine a financial aid award for you.
+Once we have determined that we have accurate information from the FAFSA, the University of St. Thomas will determine a financial aid award for you.
 We will notify you by mail or e-mail of the types of financial aid and the amounts you may be eligible to receive.

-St. Thomas will notify you by mail or e-mail (to your UST e-mail account) of your eligibility for the various types of financial aid.
+The University of St. Thomas will notify you by mail or e-mail (to your University of St. Thomas e-mail account) of your eligibility for the various types of financial aid.
 You then have the option to accept all, part or none of the individual aid types being offered.

 Being admitted in the summer term will require you to file two FAFSAs simultaneously so that we can determine your financial aid eligibility for summer, fall and spring terms within the same time frame.

 Financial Aid is not disbursed in the January term.
 If applicable, January costs are added to your cost of attendance to increase eligibility for spring term aid.
 You must be enrolled half-time in spring to receive your financial aid.
 If you wish to have us review your financial aid award to see if an increase can be made to accommodate January term costs, you will need to speak to a Graduate Financial Aid Counselor.